| Case

 speculative.
 Galleon’s experience has shown that the conversion

+rate is consistently high for enquiries generated by the Internet.”
 “Being a marketing led company we have always been very thorough

 in tracking sales leads.
 We use a system which enables us to identify